 Remy is a purple-haired librarian who works with young children at her branch.
 You can find her tying shoes, picking up toys, opening milk cartons and handing out straws, and singing loudly at storytime.
 Remy grew up in the Bay Area and returned after attending college in Ashland, Oregon.
 An admitted homebody, she’s thrilled to work close to home and to spend time working in the garden before the sun goes down.
 Her latest goal is to learn to play the ukelele!

 Remy is so looking forward to reading picturebooks aloud with our little one.
 Some of the favorites we’ve collected are Buenas Noches Luna (Good Night Moon), Where the Wild Things Are, and The Very Hungry Caterpillar.
-She is a constant reader, and she also loves to sing (especially songs from Broadway shows).
-She’s learning Spanish and can communicate at the toddler level so far.
+She is a constant reader, and she also loves to sing, especially songs from Broadway shows.
+She’s learning Spanish and can communicate at the toddler level so far (she practices on the cats).
 Her Mama plans include baby-wearing (extra snuggles!) and being the #1 Champion Cloth Diaper Changer.

 Lina (short for Adelina) grew up in Southern California and is a native speaker of both Spanish and English.
 She plays the violin and cello, she enjoys sports, and she sings all sorts of music — from traditional Mexican folksongs to soft rock.
 She keeps us both fed with comfort foods like caldo de pollo, chicken and biscuits, and homestyle potatoes; we also roast brussels sprouts and make spinach-berry smoothies.
 Lina works at various branches as a library aide, and represents library workers at the union bargaining table.
 She is planning to be a full-time parent when our baby is little.